-On January 24, the Brookings Africa Security Initiative will host an event to discuss the future of the Sudans, and what the United States and its partners can do to support them.
+On January 24, the Brookings Africa Security Initiative hosted an event to discuss the future of the Sudans, and what the United States and its partners can do to support them.

-Viewers can submit questions via email to email@example.com or on Twitter using #SudanFuture.
+Viewers submitted questions via email to firstname.lastname@example.org or on Twitter using #SudanFuture.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.